 - To be afraid and worried

 Are you letting fear impact your career?
 That’s a question only you can answer.
 Others may see it as someone who doesn’t take risks.
 They may also wonder how valuable you are to the organization.
 Especially if you don’t try new things.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-Leverage the How to Make Your Number in 2017.
-Turn to the Sales Strategy section and start by reviewing “Is My Sales Strategy a Problem?” on page 260 of the PDF workbook.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 - The fear of change

 - The fear of failing

 Each one of these fears can be overcome with guidance, practice, and determination.
 We’ve all been in situations when we were afraid or hesitant.
 How did we overcome it?
 We learned from others.
 We pushed through with determination.
 We had help.
 You will not be a successful sales leader if you continue to be afraid.
 On the flip side, it’s hard to manage someone who’s afraid.
 You become frustrated as they don’t want to get out of their comfort zone.
 Fear can hold you back from being the best you can be.